Till Death Do Us Part

 "I take thee to be my wedded husband/wife, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death do us part, according to God's holy ordinance; and thereto I pledge myself to you." -Traditional Protestant Wedding Vow

-The man and his wife approached the monastery as the sun died behind the Dolomites.
-Metruvio saw that they were young, and were both very beautiful, through travel-worn.
+The man and his wife approached the Holy Fortification just as the sun dropped behind the wide Salisbury plain.
+Standing at the gates, Edgar saw that they were young, and were both very beautiful, through travel-worn.
 They took ablutions, heads bent, shivering involuntarily with both cold and exhaustion, mumbling their thanks and their glory-to-gods with educated, but vaguely foreign, accents.

-Longinus, who was counting the alms of the day when they arrived, immediately went scuttling away for Abbott Giuseppe when heard them speak.
-Their words – if not their dress – announced that they weren’t peasants, and so the Abbot must be notified.
+Longinus, who was counting the alms of the day when they arrived, immediately went scuttling away for Bishop Osmund when heard them speak.
+Their words – if not their dress – announced that they weren’t peasants, and so the Lord Bishop must be notified at once.

-Switching effortlessly to the vernacular, the man said, “Most Learned One, we have come many leagues, crossing both sea and desert, to reach you this day.”
+Switching effortlessly to the vernacular, the man said, “My Lord Bishop, we have come many leagues, crossing both sea and desert, to reach you this day.”

 “We are honored to receive you, My….Lord?”
-The Abbot enunciated carefully, watching from his cowl for any reaction.
+Bishop Osmund enunciated carefully, watching intently for any reaction.

-“Lord Purson,” answered the man, who the Abbot – now seeing him more clearly as the sun sank the last eighth below the hills – judged to be no more than twenty years in age, responded in a firm – almost clarion – voice.
+“Lord Purson,” answered the man, who the Bishop – now seeing him more clearly as the sun flared momentarily bright red while it sank the last eighth below the hills – judged to be no more than twenty years in age, responded in a firm – almost clarion – voice.
 “And we are in your debt.
 Thank you for accepting us.”
 His blue eyes moved to indicate the woman.
 “This is my wife: Beleth.”

-There was an awkward pause as the Abbot’s eyes crawled involuntarily to and over the lovely young woman.
+There was an awkward pause as the Bishop’s eyes crawled involuntarily to and over the lovely young woman.
 She was auburn-haired and instantly beautiful but also mud-stained and somehow severe in her even gaze.
-Their eyes locked for an instant and the Abbot thought he saw laughter in them.
+Their eyes locked for an instant and Osmund thought he saw laughter in them.
 He looked away hurriedly, his cheeks hot.
-An obvious object of lust, the Abbot concluded, standing there so demurely at her husband’s side, her tiny but perfectly formed and unscarred right hand entwined loosely in her lord’s (which seemed to the Abbot to be rough workers hands) but with the Devil’s Laughter dancing away in her eyes.
+An obvious object of lust, he concluded, standing there so demurely at her husband’s side, her tiny but perfectly formed and unscarred right hand entwined loosely in her lord’s rough grasp) but with the Devil’s Laughter dancing away in her eyes.

-The Abbot looked back to the man, and then again to the rough hands: They were large, thick-knuckled, oft-scarred and well-worn with heavy work: Like a blacksmith’s, the abbot mused, still studying them closely.
+The Bishop looked back to the man, and then again to the rough hands: They were large, thick-knuckled, oft-scarred and well-worn with heavy work: Like a blacksmith’s, Osmund mused, still studying them closely.
 Or a–

-A blade of ice stabbed his belly when Abbott then saw the mighty sword at the man’s hip.
+A blade of ice stabbed his belly when the Bishop saw the mighty sword at the man’s hip.

-“We do not—” the Abbot began a moment later, a lump in his throat – “allow those of the lesser sex onto our grounds, save for Easter Mass and for –”
+“We do not—” the Bishop began a moment later, a lump in his throat – “allow those of the lesser sex onto our grounds, save for Easter Mass and for –”

 “—Desperate Spiritual Crises?”
 The woman called Beleth said, and her voice was music, light and free and uncaring and somehow both at once enticing and scornful.
-It hit the abbot like a smack in the face.
-She noticed this as a woman, and smiled a little crooked smile at him that touched him deep in his prostate.
+It hit Osmund like a smack in the face.
+She noticed this with a woman’s instantaneous perception, and cracked a little crooked smile at him that touched him deep in his prostate.

-Now bewitched, the Abbot was still trying to follow his original thought to its ultimate conclusion when Lord Purson took the Abbot’s upper arm and said in words both urgent and hushed, “I assure you, my Lord Abbot, that this is a matter of the utmost spiritual importance, not just for Holy Mother Church but for the world.
+Now bewitched, the Bishop was still trying to follow his original thought to its ultimate conclusion when Lord Purson took his upper arm and said in words both urgent and hushed, “I assure you, my Lord Bishop, that this is a matter of the utmost spiritual importance, not just for Holy Mother Church but for the world.
 I would not bring my wife hence were it not so.”

 Purson pointed over his shoulder at his bride with his chin.

-Then the abbot issued one styptic blink and looked down.
+Then the Bishop issued one styptic blink and looked down.

-“If it were of a holy matter, one bearing great import…” the abbot purred, smiling, and Purson returned it at once, almost eagerly.
-Gaining strength from the Lord’s agreement, the abbot noted that Purson was indeed most handsome, his almost delicate face unmarred save for a long scar running down its left temple to the jaw line which narrowly missed the left ear, resembling a lugubrious purple viper writhing with the fluctuations of his jaw muscles as they bunched and flexed with the effort of Purson’s speech.
-“Then we can afford to be somewhat… indulgent.”
-The abbot said in his most liquid and eloquent Latin, still regarding the inkvine scar.
+“If it were of a holy matter, one bearing great import…” Osmund purred, smiling, and Purson returned it at once, almost eagerly.
+Gaining strength from the Lord’s agreement, Osmund noted that Purson was indeed most handsome, his almost delicate face unmarred save for a long scar running down its left temple to the jaw line which narrowly missed the left ear, resembling a lugubrious purple viper writhing with the fluctuations of his jaw muscles as they bunched and flexed with the effort of Purson’s speech.
+“Then we can afford to be somewhat… indulgent,” Osmund said in his most liquid and eloquent Latin, still regarding the inkvine scar.

 Awful.
 A sword cut.
-Or a blade of some kind, at least, but a clear reminder of a violent wound, perhaps received somewhere in the Holy Land, warring for Christ.
-The abbot mused.
+Or a blade of some kind, at least, but a clear reminder of a violent wound, perhaps received somewhere in one of William’s conquests.
+The Bishop mused.
 And even if not, obviously a man too dangerous to trust.

 “It is a matter of the highest importance,” Purson replied with deep and sincere earnestness.

-And the young wife Beleth suddenly laughed aloud at this proclamation, a potent female trilling that sent a deep and complex male ache through the abbot, like some kind of primal female lightning.
+And the young wife Beleth suddenly laughed aloud at this proclamation, a potent female trilling that sent a deep and complex male ache through Osmund, like some kind of primal female lightning.

 The devil’s work.
-The abbot thought as he began to turn back to the grinning Beleth.
+The Bishop thought as he began to turn back to the grinning Beleth.

-But Purson again called the abbot back to attention, instantly kneeling before him and placing his forehead upon the abbot’s bejeweled hand.
+But Purson again called him back to attention, instantly kneeling before him and placing his forehead upon the Bishop’s bejeweled hand.
 “Father, hear my confession.”

-To his surprise, the laughing wife Beleth also dropped before the abbot, but to both knees and, head bowed in submission, added, her voice now hushed and penitent, “And I…I also…I beg God to forgive me: Hear my confession.”
+To the Bishop’s open surprise, the laughing wife Beleth also dropped before him, but to both knees and, head bowed in submission, added, her voice now hushed and penitent, “And I…I also…I beg God to forgive me: Hear my confession.”

-The abbot was moved by their display of penitence, as moved as he had been in decades, and yet he still felt an odd mixture of titulation and fear as he hovered over them mumbling a prayer of gratitude, a quickening of the pulse, before he quickly ushered them inside to speak in his offices, for the abbot had grasped the reason for this visit, for these unexpected travellers, with their scars and wicked tongues.
+The Bishop was moved by their display of penitence, as moved as he had been in decades, and yet he still felt an odd mixture of titulation and fear as he hovered over them mumbling a prayer of gratitude, a quickening of the pulse, before he quickly ushered them inside to speak in his offices, for Osmund had grasped the reason for this visit, for these unexpected travellers, with their scars and wicked tongues.

-The door to the abbot’s office slammed behind them.
-Other monks watched the stout door for a long moment as the echo died out, all thinking the same thing:
+The door to the his offices slammed behind them.
+Others watched the stout door for a long moment as the echo died out, all thinking the same thing:

 War has come.
 Again.

-Then the brothers shook their heads and got back to God’s good works.
-Yet, they were all wrong in their estimation of the portents of this visit, for the couple did not herald war.
-However, if the Brotherhood had seen the smile the young couple shared as they glanced at each other from the corners of their eyes, their heads securely and demurely bowed, momentarily safe there beneath the abbot’s lofty prayers, they would have known that something worse than War was to come…
+Then they all shook their heads and got back to God’s good works.
+Yet, they were all wrong in their estimation of the portents of this visit, for the couple did not in fact come heralding war.
+However, if they had seen the smile the young couple shared as they glanced at each other from the corners of their eyes, their heads securely and demurely bowed, momentarily safe there beneath the Bishop’s lofty prayers, they would have known that something worse than War was to come…

 For that shared smile was worse – and far more cruel – than the man’s rippling inkvine scar.